admirechifura/admire-gaming/README.md

 -Add leading scores and player name

 -Add swagger documentation secured with jwt tokens for endpoints where there is need for restricted access

-## Security configurations
-**Encrypt password for user in `application.properties` file:**
+-Encrypt password for user in application.properties file e.g using jasypt

-In order for spring boot to be able to depcrypt encrypted password the environment variable `JASYPT_ENCRYPTOR_PASSWORD` needs to be set.
-This environment variable is passed to jasypt inside the `application.properties` files.